Skip to content

 For large projects which require leadership of a substantial research software component (e.g. Hub bids), we may be able to join you as a co-investigator.
 These projects represent a substantial commitment for us, so must be discussed well in advance of the funder deadline.

-- Where the cost of storage types is the same (e.g. RDS and HPC scratch) quotas are transferable between the systems for duration funded
+• Where the cost of storage types for your funder are the same (e.g. RDS and HPC scratch) quotas are transferable between the systems for duration funded

 Storage for funded research projects using CREATE Cloud should be costed using: